 Unfortunately, a crisis is something that can happen to any business.
 Sometimes it’s insignificant and doesn’t attract media attention, but that’s not to say that more serious crises do not develop frequently.

 A crisis can take the form of a prominent employee scandal, a natural disaster, or even just a vicious rumour that catches the attention of the media.
 You can’t always avoid getting into hot water; the best thing you can do is prepare for possible consequences and eliminate sources of issues.
-For example, a CEO can create a crisis team – a group of employees who constantly work on preventing dramatic events by planning out the different outcomes and their response situations.
+For example, a CEO can create a dedicated team – a group of employees who constantly work on preventing dramatic events by planning out the different outcomes and their response situations.

 Whatever the crisis, an official issued statement is something they all have in common.
-Stakeholders will be waiting for an explanation and some kind of update on the situation, and that’s where a crisis statement distributed to stakeholders comes into action.
+Stakeholders will be waiting for an explanation and some kind of update on the situation, and that’s where a holding statement distributed to stakeholders comes into action.

 No one expects a disaster, so when it strikes it’s very easy to become overwhelmed and distracted.
 As a result, you might miss important information related to the actual issue or problem at hand.
 For example, if a company is facing an employee scandal, you need to investigate and identify whether it was caused by an inappropriate organisational policy, sexual harassment, human error, or something else.

 I want to inform you about an accident that occurred yesterday that affected all employees of the marketing department.
-An inappropriate conduct of one of the marketing analysists undermined the safety of the staff, which is the first concern of the organisation.
+An inappropriate conduct of one of the marketing analysts undermined the safety of the staff, which is the first concern of the organisation.
 We take all accidents of this nature very seriously…

 This afternoon, federal regulators have sent me an official statement notifying that the vice president of our company is suspected of insider trading.